notthetup/blog/_posts/2009-11-26-funky-waves.md

 ---
 layout: post
+comments: true
 title: Funky Waves
 tags:
  - Audio
 ---

-We were trying to animate a _mode_ which we measured on a beam for one of the labs at school..
+We were trying to animate a _mode_ which we measured on a beam for one of the labs at school.
 Ofcourse, [Matlab][0] it was for all the data processing and animation.
 We used the '[patch][1]' command to generate a surface with many elements and then moved them individually as per the measurements.

 Now of course Matlab let's you save each plot as a bitmap and play them back as a movie, but then it's stuck in Matlab.
 So how do you render it to a 'standard' file?
 Well, there is [mpgwrite][2].
 You can find it at [Matlab Central][3] which is a really cool community where you can get tonnes of Matlab help and pre-written scripts and libraries which help you do lots of things.